 Note: Anti-influenza antiviral drugs are not a substitute for vaccine.
 They are used in addition to vaccine in public health planning for the control of influenza.
 The antiviral drugs have been approved for treatment of acute uncomplicated influenza and for some preventive uses.

-Tamiflu (oseltamivir phosphate) and Relenza (zanamivir) are the two FDA-approved influenza antiviral drugs recommended by CDC for use against recently circulating influenza viruses.
+Tamiflu (oseltamivir phosphate), Relenza (zanamivir) and Rapivab (peramivir) are the three FDA-approved influenza antiviral drugs recommended by CDC for use against recently circulating influenza viruses.

 Older drugs, amantadine and rimantadine, are approved for treatment and prevention of influenza A. But many strains of influenza, including the 2009 H1N1 influenza, are now resistant to these two drugs.
 CDC has not recommended the use of these two drugs for recently circulating influenza viruses, although recommendations could change if there were future re-emergence of specific virus strains with susceptibility patterns favoring such use.

 - Symmetrel (amantadine) Approval, review, and labeling information from Drugs@FDA